ShreyanshJoshi/ShreyanshJoshi/README.md

 ### Hi there 👋
-I'm Shreyansh Joshi, currently a final year undergraduate student at BITS Pilani, Goa Campus, majoring in Computer Science.

-- 🔭 I am currently working in Azure BCDR team as an intern at Microsoft, building a single window for disaster recovery solutions.
+I'm Shreyansh and have just finished the final year of my undergraduate studies at BITS Pilani, Goa Campus, majoring in Computer Science.
+I am currently working in Azure BCDR team as a software engineer at Microsoft, building a single window for disaster recovery solutions.
 - 🌱 Previously, I have worked on *Identifying speech factors relevant in predicting Alzheimer's using ML* and on *Detecting and classifying facial microexpressions by training CNN + LSTM models*, as a part of my undergraduate degree.
 I also had the opportunity of exploring the research side of approximation algorithms by implementing various algorithms and observing their results.
-- ⚡ I am also working on *3D unsupervised classification where we are targeting on a challenge senario which we have imbalanced number of samples in each class*, under Prof. Min Xu, in his lab at CMU.
+- ⚡ I also have worked on *3D unsupervised classification where we targeted a challenge scenario where there were unequal number of samples in each class*, under Prof. Min Xu, in his lab at CMU.
 - 😄 Fun fact: Anything in Computer Science piques my curiosity.
 I specifically like to study and work in the domains of Theoretical Computer Science and Artificial Intelligence (Deep Learning).

 ### Github activity: